Alexis Skyy Sizzles In Skimpy Pink Tank And Pajama Shorts

 In the first picture, Alexis stared directly at the camera with a seductive expression as she showcased her curves in the loungewear.
 The ensemble she rocked was from the online retailer Fashion Nova, and she made sure to tag the brand’s Instagram page in the caption of the post as well as in the picture itself.

 On top, Alexis wore a pale pink tank that featured a print with white lettering on it.
-The piece appeared to have been crafted from a satin material that had a bit of a sheen to it, and caught the light slightly as she posed.
+The piece appeared to have been crafted from a satin material that had a bit of a sheen to it and caught the light slightly as she posed.
 The neckline dipped low, showing off a tantalizing hint of cleavage.
 Alexis had her legs perched up on the piece of furniture she sat on so that only a sliver of the bottoms were visible in the first snap.

 Her long locks were parted in the middle and they cascaded down her chest in beachy waves.
 Despite her at-home attire, she still had a full face of makeup on including a smoky eye with sexy lashes, and a nude hue on her lips.

 In the second snap, Alexis angled her body slightly so that her bottoms were on full display.
 She paired the tank with matching shorts crafted from the same fabric.
-The shorts were scandalously small, and barely seemed to cover anything at all.
+The shorts were scandalously small and barely seemed to cover anything at all.
 Alexis’s tattoos were visible in the shot, including ink on both thighs as well as on her forearm.
 She arched her back slightly in the second snap, thrusting her chest forward to accentuate her curves.

 Alexis’s fans absolutely loved the smoking hot update, and the post racked up over 56,300 likes within just five hours.
 It also received 794 comments from her eager fans.